powerhome/oss-guide/index.md

 # Power Open Source Software Developer Guide

+**Important note: This guide is currently in draft status and has not yet been approved by the CIO.**

 The Power Open Source Software Developer Guide covers all relevant information to publishing, using, contributing to, promoting, and growing open source at Power Home Remodeling.

 > The Power Software Development Review Board (SDRB) provides services to help developers with their open source needs.
 These services are highlighted in this guide.
 Employees can contact the SDRB team [via Connect](https://nitro.powerhrg.com/connect#rooms/56661) with questions.